krishna-mohapatra/krishna-mohapatra/README.md

 ## 📌 About Me
-- 📊 Data Analyst with 3+ years of experience in SQL, Excel, Power BI, and Tableau.
+- Power BI Developer/Data Analyst with 3+ years of experience in SQL, Excel, Power BI, and Tableau.
 Skilled in data cleaning, ETL, and building interactive dashboards to deliver actionable business insights and support data-driven decision-making.
 - Open to freelance projects, remote opportunities, and collaborations.